libexpat/libexpat.github.io/content/pages/string-pools.md

     poolDiscard(&dtd->pool);

-Again `poolStoreString()` is used to get an "unfinished" string converted from the input stream to internal format, which is used to lookup (but not insert) the entity name in the `generalEntities` table and immediately discarded.
+Again `poolStoreString()` is used to get an "unfinished" string converted from the input stream to internal encoding, which is used to lookup (but not insert) the entity name in the `generalEntities` table and immediately discarded.